February 2021 Agenda—Saginaw, Michigan

 ePALS – ePALS Classroom Exchange (ECE) allows students throughout the world to connect and exchange information with one another via email and online conferencing.
 Users can collaborate on history, science, or geography projects.
 Students communicate via email, Internet voice communications, and the WWW.
 Photos, graphics, and multimedia clips can be shared without long distance phone or mail costs.
 While interacting with other students, users will also have hands-on experience with educational technology.
 Viewers can search the online database by school name, language spoken, grade level, city, state, or country to locate a specific classroom — or they can add their own entry for free.
 The site would be a great enhancement for foreign language classes; students could practice writing another language.
 Educators could extend lessons and let students become pen pals as well.
 This is a great resource for interactive education.

-Ignite Talks are a new form of presentation.
+Ignite Talk is a new form of presentation.
 Students create 20 slides and talk 15 seconds per slide for a 5 minute talk!
 Honing Students’ Speaking Skills.
 To automate Google Slides, go to “File” and select “Publish to Web”.
 You will have an option to automate the slides for 15 seconds (also to start immediately or to loop).

 Word Tamer is a neat site for learning the process of developing characters, settings, and plots in creative writing.
 Word Tamer is set up as an interactive journey through a carnival of literary devices.
 As students move through the carnival they develop characters, develop a setting, and develop a plot for their stories.
 At each stop in the Word Tamer carnival students can print out the words they have written.
 Along the way there are videos to help students understand the roles of characters, settings, and plot development in crafting a good story.